-Example 3: Men working as heavy equipment operators are paid higher wages than a woman who works for the same Company and who also performs the same job as a heavy equipment operator.
+Example 3: Men working as heavy equipment operators are paid higher wages than women working for the same company and performing the same job as heavy equipment operators.
 This is illegal gender pay discrimination.

-Example 4: A woman six months pregnant applies for a job as a waitress and is not hired because the owner of the restaurant thinks it’s bad for a pregnant woman to stand on her feet for several hours waiting table.
+Example 4: A woman six months pregnant applies for a job as a waitress and is not hired because the restaurant owner thinks it’s bad for a pregnant woman to stand on her feet for several hours waiting table.
 Therefore he hires another woman who is not pregnant to fill the waitress job.
 This is illegal gender or pregnancy discrimination.

-Example 5: An employee 65 years old is selected for layoff despite the fact he has 30 years of experience and a spotless employment record.
-Five days later the employer fills his job with a 28-year-old employee who has inferior experience and a history of performance problems.
+Example 5: An employee 65 years old is laid off despite having 30 years of experience and a spotless employment record.
+Five days later, the employer fills his job with a 28-year-old employee who has inferior experience and a history of performance problems.
 The terminated older worker may have a claim for age discrimination.

 Discrimination Under the Family Medical Leave Act

 One frequent form of discrimination is an employer’s failure to honor the rights of employees under the Family Medical Leave Act (FMLA).
-The FMLA is a federal law mandating that qualified employees are able to take unpaid leave for certain family or medical reasons. (i.e. the birth or adoption of a child, medical leave to care for a family member with a serious health condition or medical leave for the employees own serious health condition.)
+The FMLA is a federal law mandating that qualified employees can take unpaid leave for a particular family or medical reason. (i.e., the birth or adoption of a child, medical leave to care for a family member with a severe health condition or medical leave for the employee’s own serious health condition.)

 If you face discrimination in the workplace, the Law Offices of Jason E Taylor can help you fight to protect your rights.

-Report Discrimination Immediately to Your Boss and Human Resoures
+Report Discrimination Immediately to Your Boss and Human Resources

-If you feel you have been a victim of discrimination it is important to immediately report the discrimination to your supervisor and to Human Resources.
-In order to hold employers liable for discrimination, the organization must be aware of the discrimination; and the only way to make your employer aware of the discrimination is to report it to management.
+If you feel you have been a victim of discrimination, it is essential to report the discrimination to your supervisor and Human Resources immediately.
+To hold employers liable for discrimination, the organization must be aware of the bias; and the only way to make your employer aware of the discrimination is to report it to management.

 Always label the motivation for the mistreatment.
 This is very important.
-When you complain, you must not only identify who mistreated you and what happened, you must also identify the motivation for the behavior.
+When you complain, you must identify who mistreated you, what happened, and the cause of the behavior.
 If you are black, and white employees harass you, tell your boss or Human Resources you are being discriminated against because of your “race.”
 If you are over 40, and younger employees are getting promotions, and you can’t even get an interview for a vacancy, tell your boss or Human Resources you believe you are the victim of “age discrimination.”
 By identifying the motivation, you specifically are requesting protection under the Company’s workplace discrimination policy.
 If you fail to include the motivation, the employer will simply try to claim the problem was due to a personality conflict or dumb it down in some other way.
 Don’t let your employer wiggle off the hook- make sure it knows you are complaining about age, gender, disability, pregnancy, religious, or race discrimination.

 People Who Complain About Discrimination are Protected

-Many workers are afraid to report discrimination claims.
-They don’t want to get in trouble.
+Many workers fear reporting discrimination because they don’t want to get in trouble.
 This is a mistake.
 Federal and state laws protect employees who complain about discrimination.
 It is illegal for an employer to retaliate against an employee who files a complaint.

 Never Quit Your Job When You are Being Discriminated Against

 Many employees quit their jobs over discrimination.
-This can be a mistake.
-Quitting can sometimes make the discrimination claim harder to prove in court.
-The law forbids discrimination and employees can be in a stronger position to fight the discrimination from within the organization while still employed.
+Quitting can be a mistake.
+Leaving can sometimes make the discrimination claim harder to prove in court.
+The law forbids discrimination, and employees can be in a stronger position to fight the discrimination from within the organization while still employed.